Site map

 Each year you’ll pay in 6.1% of your annual salary, up to the salary threshold, and your employer will put in 14.5%.

-If you earn above the salary threshold, you’ll also build up a savings pot in the Investment Builder – the defined contribution part of USS – which you’ll be able to flexibly access.
+If you earn above the salary threshold, you’ll also automatically build up a savings pot in the Investment Builder — the defined contribution (DC) part of USS.
+You’ll be able to flexibly access this.

 Both parts work together as a hybrid pension.
 Visit what your pension might look like to get an idea of what this could mean for you.
 You’ll also be able to see information about what happens if your employer offers salary sacrifice.